ringwormGO-organization/Termi/README.md

 # Termi
 (Termi currently is just a terminal app but we are developing it to be a fully working terminal not just an app)

+(Windows version will be synced each friday in the week)

 **From now, non-OpenGL version will not be supported!**

 **If you want use non-OpenGL version, manually install files!**